Do you know the most common accounts payable journal entries mistakes business owners make and how you can avoid it?

 Many business owners believe that all debit entries reference changes in assets.
 Entries are also needed for business expenses, such as an upcoming electric bill or payments owed to a contractor.
 Some people only make entries after purchasing a tangible asset on credit, which causes them to lose track of their outstanding liabilities.

-Should you need any further help on how to avoid these common mistake on accounts payable journal entries, please do not hesitate to use our bookkeeping services.
+Should you need any further help on how to avoid these common mistakes on accounts payable journal entries, please do not hesitate to use our bookkeeping services.

 Please subscribe to my monthly newsletter, Bookkeeping Basics E-zine.
 It tells you every month about the new information that I have added, including some great tips and advice from myself and other Bookkeeping Basics readers.